 Recognise the importance of unity – Real change requires the support of everyone, women’s rights are human rights that everyone has the responsibility to understand and uphold in any way they can.

 Learn more about the issues – The more you know, the better equipped you’ll be to raise awareness and advocate for meaningful change.
-The UN’s website is a great learning resource, as is the End Violence Against Women organisation, and the free courses on Future Learn.
+The UN’s website is a great learning resource, as is the End Violence Against Women organisation, Helping Survivors, and the free courses on Future Learn.

 Campaign – Signing petitions, hosting events, getting involved with local charities, speaking on panels, and reaching out to engage with the wider community are all great ways to campaign and raise awareness.
 Even the smallest action can make a big difference, even if it doesn’t seem like it at first.